OrgFlow/docs/content/concepts/salesforce-and-git.md

 2. Git authentication is transparent to OrgFlow, because it is handled entirely by Git

 >[!TIP]
 > OrgFlow assumes that the Git executable is available at `git`.
 If this is not the case then you can change this by setting the `ORGFLOW_GIT_EXECUTABLEPATH` environment variable.
-See @concept_passthrougharguments#git for more information.
+See @reference_passthrougharguments#git for more information.

 If you are already able to clone your remote Git repository through Git (without Git prompting for credentials), then OrgFlow will be able to do so, too.
 If not, or if you want to run OrgFlow elsewhere (such as an ephemeral environment like a Docker container, or a CI/CD agent), then you will need to make sure that you have the correct [git authentication](xref:guide_git_authentication) available.

 ## Advanced configuration options

-There are a number of @concept_passthrougharguments#git available if you wish to finely configure some of the Git related settings for OrgFlow.
+There are a number of @reference_passthrougharguments#git available if you wish to finely configure some of the Git related settings for OrgFlow.